-Taking steps to reduce total electromagnetic exposure is now normal for many people, especially those who maybe ES and do not want to become EHS.
+Taking steps to reduce total electromagnetic exposure is now normal for many people, especially those who may be ES (ElectroSensitive) and do not want to become EHS (Electromagnetically HyperSensitive).
 One significant way of helping to achieve this simply and quickly is by investing in a shielding canopy that covers both the bed and its occupant(s) at night.
-Exposure to electromagnetic pollution - Electrosmog, particularly where one sleeps is especially damaging.
+Exposure to electromagnetic pollution - 'Electrosmog', particularly where one sleeps is especially damaging.
 During the day, the body is set-up for action.
 During the night, the body is geared for recovery and repair.
 Many people today experience disturbed sleep and wake up frequently during the night for no apparent reason.
 Exposure to electrosmog, especially at night, not only disturbs sleep but it appears to interfere with detoxification.
 Stressed cells are likely to have compromised metabolism and reduced ability to neutralize toxins.
 The pineal gland is active when light (which is another form of electromagnetic radiation) is absent.
 It controls production of Melatonin (a powerful anti-oxidant) which is important in the detoxification process.
-Night time exposure to light, or electrosmog, suppress Melatonin production.
+Night time exposure to light, or electrosmog, suppresses Melatonin production.
 Research into how and why is on-going but you don’t have to be fully conversant with the biochemistry to appreciate your body’s need for a good nights sleep.

 Rebound Effects: